-We analyzed HDAC2-deficient DT40 mutant cells HDAC2(-/-), which were cultivated for varying periods, by 2D-PAGE, Western blotting, RT-PCR and immuno-electron microscopy.
-During cultivation, protein and mRNA levels of IgM H- and L-chains were dramatically and considerably increased at the early stage, and thereafter until the late stage gradually reduced to comparable levels in DT40 cells.
-Further, the mRNA level of PCAF was dramatically increased from the early to late stages, and those of HDAC7 and HDAC9 were certainly changed.
+We analyzed histone deacetylase-2 (HDAC2)-deficient DT40 mutant cells HDAC2(-/-), which were cultivated for varying periods, by two-dimensional polyacrylamide gel electrophoresis (2D-PAGE), Western blotting, reverse transcription-polymerase chain reaction (RT-PCR) and immuno-electron microscopy.
+During continuous cultivation, protein and mRNA levels of IgM H- and L-chains were dramatically and considerably increased at the early stage, and thereafter until the later stage gradually reduced to comparable levels as in DT40 cells.
+Further, the mRNA level of PCAF was dramatically increased from the early to later stages, and those of HDAC7 and HDAC9 certainly changed.
 The mRNA level of EBF1 was almost completely decreased at the early stage and thereafter remained unchanged as undetectable level, but that of E2A was slightly increased at the early stage and thereafter remained unchanged.
-Remarkably, the mRNA level of Pax5, which should down-regulate gene expressions of IgM H- and L-chains, was surely reduced at the early stage and thereafter certainly increased via the middle to late stages in anti-parallel with those of these two immunoglobulin genes.
+Remarkably, the mRNA level of Pax5, which down-regulates gene expressions of IgM H- and L-chains, was surely reduced at the early stage and thereafter certainly increased through the middle to later stages in anti-parallel with those of these two immunoglobulin proteins.
 In addition, bulk acetylation levels of K9, K14, K18, K23 and K27 of histone H3 were gradually increased.
 Subsequently, we cloned ~4.9 kb 5'-upstream region of the Pax5 gene from DT40 genomic DNA.
-Chromatin immuno-precipitation assay suggested that acetylation levels of Lys-9 residues of histone H3 (K9/H3) within some chromatin segments surrounding proximal ~2.0 kb 5'-upstream region of the Pax5 gene were decreased at the early stage in HDAC2(-/-) and thereafter at the late stage increased to comparable levels in DT40 cells.
+Chromatin immuno-precipitation (ChIP) assay suggested that acetylation levels of Lys-9 residues of histone H3 (K9/H3) within some chromatin segments surrounding proximal ~2.0 kb 5'-upstream region of the Pax5 gene were decreased at the early stage in HDAC2(-/-) and thereafter at the later stage increased to comparable levels as in DT40 cells.

-These results revealed not only that the HDAC2-deficiency induces dramatic accumulations in mRNA and protein levels of IgM H- and L-chains, and these accumulated mRNAs and proteins are gradually reduced during cultivation, but also that alterations in gene expressions of IgM H- and L-chains may be coupled with changes in those of Pax5, Aiolos, EBF1, PCAF, HDAC7 and HDAC9.
-In addition, changing patterns in acetylation levels of K9/H3 within proximal 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) should qualitatively agree with those in its transcription level.
+These results revealed not only that the HDAC2-deficiency induces dramatic accumulations in mRNA and protein levels of IgM H- and L-chains, and these accumulated mRNAs and proteins are gradually reduced during continuous cultivation, but also that alterations in gene expressions of IgM H- and L-chains may be coupled with changes in those of Pax5, Aiolos, EBF1, PCAF, HDAC7 and HDAC9.
+In addition, the changing pattern in acetylation levels of K9/H3 within the proximal 5'-upstream chromatin region of the Pax5 gene in HDAC2(-/-) should qualitatively agree with that in its transcription level.